zhullyb/monyhar/monyhar/docs/luci_migration_faq.md

 ### **What differences will I see?**

-*All Chromium developers should already be using the new LUCI UI ([ci.monyhar.org](https://ci.monyhar.org)).
+*All Monyhar developers should already be using the new LUCI UI ([ci.monyhar.org](https://ci.monyhar.org)).
 The views will continue to look the same once LUCI builders are switched to production.
 Sheriff-O-Matic, Gatekeeper, and Findit build integrations will all work as intended.
 The